-then a standard fractionation regimen is optimal; otherwise, a hypo-fractionation regimen will be optimal.
-In particular, when $\mat$ is sufficiently larger than $\man$ (case of chemotherapeutic agents with preferential radio-sensitization activity in the target versus normal tissue), then the effective $\ab$ ratio in the target is larger than that of the normal tissue, thereby tipping the scales toward standard radiation fractionation regimen.
+then a standard fractionation regimen is optimal; otherwise, a hypo-fractionation regimen is optimal.
+In particular, if $\mat$ is sufficiently larger than $\man$ (case of chemotherapeutic agents with preferential radio-sensitization activity in the target versus normal tissue), then the effective $\ab$ ratio in the target is larger than that of the normal tissue, thereby tipping the scales toward standard radiation fractionation regimen.

 \paragraph{Concurrent CRT with both mechanisms may favor non-stationary fractionation regimens} The numerical example illustrated in Figure \ref{fig: non_stationary} presents a case for which a non-stationary treatment regimen is optimal.
 To provide an explanation for the existence of optimal non-stationary regimens, we consider the additivity and radio-sensitization mechanisms in this example independently: for the additivity mechanism, since $\Delta_{\mathrm{r}} \geq 0$ and $\Delta_{\mathrm{a}} < 0$, Theorem \ref{theorem: additive} does not recommend the administration of the chemotherapeutic agent.
-On the other hand, for the radio-sensitization mechanism, since $\Delta_{\mathrm{r}} \geq 0$ and $\Delta_{\mathrm{s}} \geq 0$, Theorem \ref{theorem: synergistic} shows that the use of a standard radiation fractionation regimen along with maximum drug concentration level is optimal.
-Hence, when considering both mechanisms simultaneously, the optimal regimen uses the drug in only a subset of fractions with an escalated radiation dose in those fractions.
-This example may represent the scenario in which the chemotherapeutic agent has relatively high toxicity in the normal tissue (small $\cat/\can$ ratio) and at the same time relatively strong radio-sensitization effect in the target (large $\mat/\man$ ratio).
+On the other hand, for the radio-sensitization mechanism, since $\Delta_{\mathrm{r}} \geq 0$ and $\Delta_{\mathrm{s}} \geq 0$, Theorem \ref{theorem: synergistic} shows that the use of a standard radiation fractionation regimen along with a maximum drug concentration is optimal.
+Hence, if both mechanisms are simultaneously considered, then the optimal regimen uses the drug in only a subset of fractions with an escalated radiation dose in those fractions.
+This example may represent the scenario in which the chemotherapeutic agent has relatively high toxicity in the normal tissue (small $\cat/\can$) and at the same time relatively strong radio-sensitization effect in the target (large $\mat/\man$).
 Therefore, for such chemotherapeutic agents, the use of non-stationary treatment regimens may be optimal.